sainioan/gitRep/documentation/Vaatimusmaarittely.md

 * User can sign up for the app by create a unique username and password -- done
 * Username must be unique and at least 5 characters long -- done
 * User can cancel the sign up by pressing the "back" button -- done
-* User can login with a username and password
+* User can login with a username and password -- done
 ### After Login
 * User can logout -- done
 * User can sign in --